Magnum Opus (Top Quality album)

-Magnum Opus is the only album released by Top Quality.
-The album was released on May 24, 1994 though RCA Records.
-Parrish "PMD" Smith of EPMD served as the album's executive producer.
+Magnum Opus is the only studio album by American rapper Top Quality.
+It was released on November 14, 1993, though RCA Records.
+Recording sessions took place at Black Zone Studio in Long Island, Fingers Studio and Platinum Island Studios in New York City.
+Production was handled by Charlie Marotta, Jesse West, Black Zone, Hell Raisin, John Hall, Keivan Mack, Kevin A. Pyatt, Solid Scheme and Tray Bag, with PMD serving as executive producer.

 Though it had input from PMD, the album found nowhere near the amount of success that EPMD and members of their Hit Squad had attained.
-Magnum Opus only made it to 95 on the Billboards Top R&B/Hip-Hop Albums and its two singles, "I Can't Hear You" and "What", failed to appear on any Billboard charts.
+Magnum Opus only made it to number 95 on the Billboards Top R&B/Hip-Hop Albums and its two singles, "Magnum Opus" and "I Can't Hear You", as well as a promotional single "What", failed to appear on any Billboard charts.
 After the album's failure, Top Quality was dropped from the label.